-The largest risk to which the Company's' SCR is exposed is the underwriting risks of health, non-life and life which account for 76% of the risks exposure.
-The overall exposure has materially increased this year due to a new reinsurance treaty with CACI Nonlife.
-This new agreement cedes some of the health risks from a generation of mortgages on French branch from CACI Non-Life to CACI Re.
+The largest risk to which CACI Reinsurance SCR is exposed is the underwriting risks of health, non-life and life business which account for 74% of the total risks exposure.
+The overall exposure has materially decreased this year due to a change made to the health reinsurance treaty with CACI Non-Life on French Branch mortgages.
+In particular, the percentage ceded to CACI Non-Life was reduced from 60% to 40% during 2019, materially reducing CACI Re's exposure to the Health risks.